 You’ll start by cutting these orange gems into large, rustic chunks.
-As they roast, the North Carolina sweetpotatoes turn even sweeter, as their natural sugars start to caramelize. and give the potatoes the ability to achieve charred, crisp edges.
+As they roast, the sweet potatoes turn even sweeter, as their natural sugars start to caramelize. and give the potatoes the ability to achieve charred, crisp edges.

 Then they’ll roast a bit longer in the hot oven, achieving charred, honey glazed edges that lead to flavor town.
 So in essence, twice baked, but even better.
 And void of the hassle of scooping out the flesh and refilling.